-- Press downward on the toe lever to shift to a lower gear. - · Lift upward on the toe lever to shift to a higher gear. - · Release the lever after each gear shift. - · See the Shifting Gears section for gear shifting procedures.
+- · Press downward on the toe lever to shift to a lower gear. - · Lift upward on the toe lever to shift to a higher gear. - · Release the lever after each gear shift. - See page 54 for gear shifting procedures.

 SIDESTAND

 International models have been equipped with sidestands that have safety switches to prevent operation of the motorcycle if the sidestand is deployed.